Politics of the Czech Republic: Supreme Court

 The Supreme Court of the Czech Republic is the court of highest appeal for almost all legal cases heard in the Czech Republic.
 The justices of the Supreme Court analyze and evaluate legally effective decisions of lower courts.
 They unify the Czech judicature.

 Supreme Administrative Court

-The Supreme Administrative Court of the Czech Republic protects people from unlawful decisions and procedures of the state authorities.
+The Supreme Administrative Court of the Czech Republic hears cases regarding unlawful decisions and procedures of state authorities.
 It examines objections to elections and has the authority to ban or suspend the activity of political parties.
 It resolves competence disputes between governmental organizations and also serves as disciplinary court for other members of the judiciary.